How to Use Veo 3 Free: Step-by-Step Beginner Guide (2026)

 Want a deeper dive into this category?
 Check out our guide to the best AI video tools for content creators.

-Google AI Subscription Plans — What You Get If You Upgrade
+Google AI Subscription Plans in 2026 — What You Get If You Upgrade

-Most creators will find the most natural upgrade path is either Google AI Plus at $7.99/month for more generation volume, or Google AI Pro at $19.99/month if you specifically need native audio generation and full Veo 3.1 output quality for professional work.
+Most creators will find the natural upgrade path is either Google AI Plus at $4.99/month for a modest boost in Flow credits, or Google AI Pro at $19.99/month if you specifically need native audio generation and heavier monthly credits for professional work.
+The $99.99 Ultra tier is aimed at developers and power users who need a much higher usage ceiling; the $199.99 tier is the one that actually removes the watermark and adds exclusive features like Project Genie.

 Google Veo 3 Free Tier Limitations — The Complete Honest List